rstudio/reticulate/README.md

 Functions and other data within Python modules and classes can be accessed via the `$` operator (analogous to the way you would interact with an R list, environment, or reference class).

-When calling into Python R data types are automatically converted to their equivalent Python types.
+When calling into Python, R data types are automatically converted to their equivalent Python types.
 When values are returned from Python to R they are converted back to R types.
 Types are converted as follows:

 | R                      | Python            | Examples                                    |
 |------------------------|-------------------|---------------------------------------------|